Tagari Garden Farm

 - Minimum Stay: Three months.

-- Telephone service: Telstra is the main service available that works in this area.
+- Telephone service: Telstra has the best coverage in this area.

 - Toilets: Outdoor drop toilets.

 - Showers: Hot showers.
 LPG.

 Our Requirements - Please Read - This is Important